The California 9|11 Memorial was established for a simple, yet profound, purpose: To Never Forget.

 Jim Stemler – The California 9-11 Memorial Board Founding Member

 Captain Stemler is a California 9-11 Memorial founding board member who has been an instrumental lead for the annual memorial since its inception in 2001.
 Originally from Galt, CA Captain Stemler spent four years in the United States Air Force until a career opportunity brought him to the Fresno/Clovis area.
 He has since spent a combined thirty-six years with the fire service, most of which have been with the Clovis Fire Department.
+Captain Stemler is now retired with 37 years of combined service.
 On September 11, 2001 Captain Stemler oversaw the Clovis Fire Department Honor Guard and was asked to coordinate the efforts to bring together all public safety and military agencies to establish a Combined Command.
-It was notably the first time all service agencies came together, united for such a monumental effort and has remained a tradition for nearly two decades.
+It was notably the first time all service agencies came together, united for such a monumental effort and has remained a tradition for over two decades.
 A certified fire investigator, Jim owns Stemler Fire Investigations.
-He has six daughters and a grandson.
+He has six daughters and three grandchildren.

 Curt Fleming - The California 9-11 Memorial Board, Founding Member